awsdocs/aws-cloudformation-user-guide/doc_source/template-macros.md

 If CloudFormation returns a `Transformation data limit exceeded` error while processing your template, your template has exceeded the maximum template size CloudFormation allows during processing\.
 To resolve this issue, consider doing the following:
 Restructure your template into multiple templates to avoid exceeding the maximum size for in\-process templates\.
 For example:
 Use nested stack templates to encapsulate parts of the template\.
-For more information, see [Working with nested stacks](using-cfn-nested-stacks.md)\.
+For more information, see [Working with nested stacksTo view the root stack of a nested stackTo view the nested stacks that belong to a root stack](using-cfn-nested-stacks.md)\.
 Create multiple stacks and use cross\-stack references to exchange information between them\.
 For more information, see [Walkthrough: Refer to resource outputs in another AWS CloudFormation stack](walkthrough-crossstackref.md)\.
 Reduce the size of template fragment returned by a given macro\.
 CloudFormation doesn't tamper with the contents of fragments returned by macros\.